chorman0773/PokemonSMS/Specifications/SaveFile.md

 	be16 shadeVersion;
 	u8 flags;
 	TAG_Compound compoundTag;
+	u8 trailingZeros[];
 }
 ```

 Given the file, magic must be exactly `[0xAD 0x4E 0x42 0x54]` ("\xADNBT"), otherwise the file is Ill-formed.
 shadeVersion is the version of the ShadeNBT specification, in the Sentry Versioning Format.
 If the version represents one greater then 1.2, the file is Ill-formed.
 flags are the Shade flags. does not exist if shadeVersion specifies any version other then 1.2.
 compoundTag is the actual content of the file.
 Multibyte datatypes are stored in Big-Endian if the shadeVersion is not 1.2, or if flag 0x80 of the Shade Flags is clear.
 If The version is 1.2 and flag 0x80 in Shade Flags is set, then Multibyte datatypes are stored in Little-Endian.
 The `TAG_Compound` refers to the top level Compound tag in an uncompressed NBT File.
 The file is Ill-formed if the `TAG_Compound` cannot be parsed correctly.

-<br/><br/>
+If There are any bytes in `trailingZeros`, they must all be 0 bytes.

+### CryptoShade Extension ###
 Implementations of PokemonSMS can also optionally support CryptoShade.
 The format of a crypto shade file is as follows:

 ```